 If UTMs in URLs are not stripped after data is collected, it can negatively affect the user experience.
 For example, people that don’t recognize the UTM codes may be wary of sharing UTM-tagged links, while others may feel like they’re getting a blatant reminder of being tracked.

 Benefits of Clean Links

-To add to the excitement of having a simple solution to a problem that many marketers never get to solve, here’s a recap of your bright future with UTM Cleaner:
+To add to the excitement of having a simple solution to a problem that many marketers never get to solve, here’s a recap of your benefits brought about by the UTM Cleaner script:

 - More accurate campaign tracking

 - Minimized incorrect attribution from social shares, emails, or messenger apps